-PERSONAL PROTECTIVE EQUIPMENT

-Wear appropriate protective equipment when in the work area to help prevent serious injury, including eye injury, hearing loss, inhalation of toxic fumes, and burns.
-This protective equipment includes but is not limited to:

-- · Protective eyewear, and hearing protection. - Respirators, protective clothing, and gloves as recommended by the fluid and solvent manufacturer.

-EQUIPMENT MISUSE HAZARD

-Misuse can cause death or serious injury.

-- Do not leave the work area while equipment is energized or under pressure. - Turn off all equipment and follow the Pressure Relief Procedure when equipment is not in use. - Check equipment daily.
-Repair or replace worn or damaged parts immediately with genuine manufacturer's replacement parts only. - Do not alter or modify equipment.
-Alterations or modifications may void agency approvals and create safety hazards. - Make sure all equipment is rated and approved for the environment in which you are using it. - Use equipment only for its intended purpose.
-Call your distributor for information. - Route hoses and cables away from traffic areas, sharp edges, moving parts, and hot surfaces. - Do not kink or over bend hoses or use hoses to pull equipment. - · Keep children and animals away from work area. - · Comply with all applicable safety regulations.
+PERSONAL PROTECTIVE EQUIPMENT Always wear appropriate personal protective equipment and cover all skin when spraying, servicing equipment, or when in the work area.
+Protective equipment helps prevent serious injury, including long-term exposure; inhalation of toxic fumes, mists or vapors; allergic reaction; burns; eye injury and hearing loss.
+This protective equipment includes but is not limited to: A properly fitting respirator, which may include a supplied-air respirator, chemically impermeable gloves, protective clothing and foot coverings as recommended by the fluid manufacturer and local regulatory authority.
+Protective eyewear and hearing protection.
+Image: A state of the stat Protective eyewear and nearing protection.
+FOULTING EYEWEAR and nearing protection.
+FOULTING EYEWEAR and nearing protection.
+FOULTING EYEWEAR and nearing protection.
+EQUIPMENT MISUSE HAZARD Misuse can cause death or serious injury.
+Do not operate the unit when fatigued or under the influence of drugs or alcohol.
+Do not exceed the maximum working pressure or temperature rating of the lowest rated system component.
+See Technical Data in all equipment manuals.
+Use fluids and solvents that are compatible with equipment wetted parts.
+See Technical Data in a equipment manuals.
+Read fluid and solvent manufacturer's warnings.
+For complete information about your material, request MSDS from distributor or retailer.
+Do not leave the work area while equipment is energized or under pressure.
+Turn off all equipment and follow the Pressure Relief Procedure when equipment is not in use.
+Check equipment daily.
+Repair or replace worn or damaged parts immediately with genuine manufacturer's replacement parts only.
+Do not alter or modify equipment.
+Alterations or modifications may void agency approvals and create safety hazards.
+Make sure all equipment is rated and approved for the environment in which you are using it.
+Use equipment only for its intended purpose.
+Call your distributor for information.
+Route hoses and cables away from traffic areas, sharp edges, moving parts, and hot surfaces.
+Do not kink or over bend hoses or use hoses to pull equipment.